-"Is this sun poisoning?
+"Is this sun poisoning?"

 I was out in the sun for way too long recently and now I have like an itchy, scaly, rash that is peeling and scabbing over on my chest and shoulders.
 Is this sun poisoning?
 If so, how should I treat it?

 With severe sunburn, often there is headache, nausea, and dehydration.
 When these things occur, this is called sun poisoning , but the cause and damage to the skin is the same as with simple sunburn.
 If you do not have these other symptoms, then it is likely that you just have a sunburn.
 However, sun poisoning can be quite serious, and if you have any significant headache, vomiting, or signs of dehydration (dry mouth, unable to urinate) you should see your primary care doctor or go to the emergency room right away.
 In terms of treating the sunburn, you can take cool showers to relief the discomfort and gently apply a moisturizing lotion to relief the itch.
 You should drink plenty of liquids and you may wish to take an anti-inflammatory medicine, such as ibuprofen, for a few days to help with the pain.
 If there is significant swelling or blistering, you should be seen by your primary care doctor or dermatologist.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.